jeremyreeder/gridscout/docs/_posts/2024-04-09-rc1-reeder-carbine-model-one.md

 *2020-06-25 — Flaired magazine well*

 The RC1 will be equipped with two sighting systems:
-- A lightweight fixed-power riflescope (not yet mounted), for 100- to 500-yard engagements
+- A lightweight fixed-power riflescope (not yet mounted), for precise targeting
 - Simple offset iron sights for quick target acquisition within 100 yards

 <div class="gallery" markdown="1">